 Aston University Library & Information Services has achieved the Customer Service Excellence Standard, meaning that the service is customer focused with friendly, knowledgeable and professional staff.

-The Library has swipe access at the entrance - you need your uniCARD to get in, and this card must not be used by anyone other than the person named on it.
+Access: The Library has swipe / proximity access at the entrance - you need your uniCARD to get in, and this card must not be used by anyone other than the person named on it.

-Various study environments have been designed to meet your needs, whether that is for social study, group study or silent study.
+Study Space: Various study environments have been designed to meet your needs, whether that is for collaborative study, quiet study or silent study.
 You are requested to choose where you sit according to your requirements and to respect the needs of other Library users.
 Please ensure that desks are left clean and tidy when you finish.

 - Link to Library search tools to look for books, journals and e-resources in your subject area